Kabilala/OS-command-injection/lab2/READM.md

 The application executes a shell command based on submitted data but doesn't return the output.

-✅ Goal: Exploit the command injection to perform a time delay using ping, confirming code execution.
+✅ Goal: Exploit the injection to perform a time delay using ping, confirming code execution.

 🧪 Exploitation Strategy
 🧩 The Trick:
 Because it's blind, we can't see the output.
-So we use a time delay (like ping) to confirm our payload was executed.
+So we use a time delay (e.g., ping) to observe if the system waits, which confirms execution.

-📥 Intercepted Request (via Burp Suite) http
+📥 Intercepted Request (Burp Suite) http
 Copy
 Edit